Semidefinite programming relaxations for linear semi-infinite polynomial programming: introduction

 where $c\in\RR^m$, $b(Y)\in\RR[Y]:=\RR[Y_1,\ldots,Y_n]$ the polynomial ring in $Y$ over the real field, $a(Y)=(a_1(Y),\ldots,a_m(Y))^T\in\RR[Y]^m$, and the {\itshape index set} $S$ is a basic semialgebraic set defined by

 where $g_j(Y)\in\RR[Y]$, $j=1,\dots,s$.
+Lowercase letters (e.g. $x, y, w$) are hereinafter used for denoting points in a space while uppercase letters (e.g. $X,Y,W$) for the corresponding variables.
 In this paper, we assume that $(\ref{eq::lsipp})$ is feasible and bounded from below, i.e., $-\infty<p^*<\infty$.
 Note that the problem $(\ref{eq::lsipp})$ is NP-hard.
-Indeed, it is obvious that the problem of minimizing a polynomial $f(Y)\in\RR[Y]$ over $S$ can be regarded as a special LSIPP problem (see Section \ref{sec::special}).
+Indeed, it is obvious that the problem of minimizing a polynomial $f(Y)\in\RR[Y]$ over $S$ can be regarded as a special LSIPP problem (see Example~\ref{ex::stable}).
 As is well known, the polynomial optimization problem is NP-hard even when $n>1$, $f(Y)$ is a nonconvex quadratic polynomial and $g_j(Y)$'s are linear \cite{PardalosVavasis1991}.
-Hence, a general LSIPP problem can not be expected to be solved in polynomial time unless P=NP.
+Hence, a general LSIPP problem cannot be expected to be solved in polynomial time unless P=NP.

+LSIPP can be seen as a special branch of {\itshape linear semi-infinite programming} (LSIP), or more general, of {\itshape semi-infinite programming} (SIP), in which the involved functions are not necessarily polynomials.
+Numerically, SIP problems can be solved by different approaches including, for instance, discretization methods, local reduction methods, exchange methods, simplex-like methods and so on.
+See the surveys \cite{LSIO,LSIP,Still2007} and the references therein for details.
+One of main difficulties in numerical treatment of general SIP problems is that the feasibility test of a point $\bar{u}\in\RR^m$ is equivalent to {\itshape globally} solving the problem of minimizing the constraint function with fixed $\bar{u}$ over the index set, which is called the lower level subproblem.
+Typically, when solving SIP problems by existing methods in the literature, the main difficulty lies in solving the nonlinear lower level subproblems at each iteration.